Cincinesh/tue/README.md

 two quat's are equal to each other.
 Otherwise it returns false.
 The `!=` operator does the exact opposite.

-The following functions from `math::tue` take on special meanings for quat
-types:

-    length2(const quat& q);
+quat's are compatible with the following functions from the `tue::math` namespace.

+- `length2(const quat& q)` <br/>
    Returns the the length-squared of the given quat, i.e., the sum of each component squared.

-    length(const quat& q);
+- `length(const quat& q)` <br/>

-Returns the length of the given quat, i.e., the square root of `length2(q)`.
+   Returns the length of the given quat, i.e., `sqrt(length2(q))`.

-    normalize(const quat& q);
+- `normalize(const quat& q)` <br/>
    Returns a unit quat (quat with a length of 1) with the same relative component ratios as the given quat.

-    conjugate(const quat& q);
+- `conjugate(const quat& q)` <br/>
    Returns the conjugate of the given quat.

 ### Rotations ###

 While not technically a C++ type separate from the `vec` and `quat` types already discussed, rotations in Tuesday deserve some explanation.
-There is one main way to represent rotations in 2-dimensional space, and three ways in 3-dimensional space.
+There is one main way to represent rotations in 2-dimensional space, and four ways in 3-dimensional space.

 A 2-dimensional rotation can be represented by a single scalar angle in radians.
 Tuesday treats positive angle values as counter-clockwise.

-A 3-dimensional rotation can be represented in three different ways:
+A 3-dimensional rotation can be represented in four different ways:

 - Axis-angle (a `vec4`, a `vec3` and a scalar, or four scalars)
 - A rotation vector (a `vec3` or three scalars)